-On habit formation: We found a limited and mixed impact of the habit forming sections of the intervention on toilet use.
-The lockbox had a mixed reception by the treatment households.
-Qualitative findings suggest that while respondents understood the intent of it and were able to save money using this device, some thought it was childish.
-Most households reported some cleaning expenses for the toilet, but most had not undertaken maintenance or repair expenses at the time of the study.
+We found the habit formation sections of the intervention had a limited and mixed impact on toilet use.
+The lockbox had a mixed reception among the treatment households.
+Qualitative findings suggest that, whilst respondents understood the purpose of the lockbox and were able to save money using this device, some thought it was childish.
+Most households reported some cleaning expenses for the toilet, but most had not incurred maintenance or repair expenses at the time of the study.

-Findings on the chalkboard are mixed as while they were used during the process assessment, respondents at the endline reported discomfort with displaying their toilet use behaviour.
-Differences between the process assessment and endline study suggests that habit forming aspects require sustained intervention presence and is more difficult to maintain once the intervention period ended.
-This might be due to the short timeframe of the intervention.
+Findings on the chalkboard are mixed: whilst they were used during the process assessment, respondents at the endline reported discomfort with displaying their toilet use behaviour.
+Differences between the process assessment and endline study suggest that habit-forming aspects require a sustained intervention presence and are difficult to maintain once the intervention period has ended.

-On pit-emptying and pit filling: A key behavioural barrier to toilet use was aversion to pit emptying and misconception around pit filling rates.
+6.1.3 On pit emptying and pit filling

-An equal number of treatment and control households reported receiving some messaging on pit filling rates which is not surprising given the presence of various interventions in Bihar.
-We find however, that households in the treatment group are 6.1 percentage points more likely to correctly estimate the pit filling rate than their control counterparts (although the difference was not significantly different even at 95% significance levels).
-Additionally, while the number of people underestimating the amount of time taken for pits to fill has increased in control areas, this number has fallen substantially in treatment areas from 43% to 23%.
+A key behavioural barrier to toilet use was aversion to pit emptying and misconception around pit-filling rates.
+An equal number of treatment and control households reported receiving some messaging on pit-filling rates, which is not surprising given the presence of various interventions in Bihar.
+We find, however, that households in the treatment group are 6.1 percentage points more likely to correctly estimate the pit-filling rate than their control counterparts (although the difference was not significantly different even at 95 per cent significance levels).
+Additionally, whilst the number of people underestimating the amount of time it takes for pits to fill has increased in control areas, this number has fallen substantially in treatment areas, from 43 per cent to 23 per cent.
 Given that we think underestimating the amount of time it takes for a pit to fill up is linked with the misidentification of pits as a scarce resource, this suggests a positive development in treatment areas.

-With regard to attitudes related to self-pit emptying, the reduction in households reporting on inconvenience with regard to emptying was higher in the treatment group than for the control group.
-However, most households reporting that they did not find it inconvenient (in both groups) seem to have done so on the basis of getting someone else to do it.
-Overall only around 3 to 4% of households responded positively to the query on whether a family member would clean the pit if the need arose.
-This alludes to the persistence of outsourcing of pit emptying with possibly a lack of understanding of the self-emptying design of the twin pit toilet and/or persistence of notions of pollution and purity (Coffey, et al. 2017).
-Bicchieri et al. also report finding that a non-Dalit emptying a pit was an extremely rare occurrence with the emptying of a pit by a non-Dalit being considered wrong by a majority of responders.
-Additionally, our interviews with manual desludgers and toilet using households suggested limited understanding of the need to allow faecal matter to decompose before emptying.
-In many instances, pits with undecomposed matter are emptied, and the pathogenic faecal matter is disposed in an open field.
-Undecomposed faecal matter poses public health risks; and is akin to the risks posed by defecating openly in the first place.
+With regard to attitudes related to self-pit emptying, the reduction in households reporting that they found this inconvenient was higher in the treatment group than in the control group.
+However, in both groups, most households reporting that they did not find it inconvenient seem to have done so on the basis of getting someone else to do it.
+Overall, only approximately 3-4 per cent of households responded positively to the query on whether a family member would clean the pit if the need arose.
+This alludes to the persistence of outsourcing of pit emptying, with possibly a lack of understanding of the self-emptying design of the twin-pit toilet, and also to the persistence of notions of pollution and purity (Coffey et al. 2015).

+Bicchieri and colleagues (2017) also report finding that a non-Dalit emptying a pit was an extremely rare occurrence, with the emptying of a pit by a non-Dalit being considered wrong by a majority of respondents.
+Additionally, our interviews with manual de-sludgers and toilet-using households suggested limited understanding of the need to allow faecal matter to decompose before emptying.
+In many instances, pits with undecomposed matter are emptied, and the pathogenic faecal matter is disposed of in an open field.
+Undecomposed faecal matter poses public health risks and is akin to the risks posed by defecating openly in the first place.